techyian/MMALSharp/README.md

 MMALSharp is an unofficial C# API for the Raspberry Pi camera.
 It is currently an early experimental build which features the ability to take pictures with your Raspberry Pi.

+##Building

+The project is currently targeting .NET framework 4.5.2, and therefore requires Mono 4.x.

+MMALSharp uses FAKE for building, and Paket for dependency management.

+To build, simply run one of the below depending on your development environment.

+Windows:

+`build.cmd`

+Unix:

+`./build.sh`

+Once the library has built, you can reference it as a project within your application.

 ##Basic Usage

 Using the library is relatively simple.
 Initially, you are required to create an instance of the `MMALCameraConfig` class, changing any